misnoyh511/taurus/README.md

 ## Build/Usage
+The bot is Dockerized, and makes use of Docker secrets (https://docs.docker.com/engine/swarm/secrets/).
+Therefore, before you can use the bot, you have to create your secrets (note the trailing dash!):

+`docker swarm init`

+`echo "<YourMySqlPassword>" | docker secret create MYSQL_PASSWORD -`

+`echo "<YourMySqlRootPassword> | docker secret create MYSQL_PASSWORD -`

-The bot is Dockerized.
-To use the bot, build the image and run:
+To use the bot, build the images and run:

+`docker image build -t web -f web.docker .`

-`docker build -t taurus . `
+`docker image build -t app -f app.docker .`

-`docker run --name=taurus -p 127.0.0.1:8000:8000 taurus`
+`docker stack deploy -c docker-compose.yml taurus`

-After the initial build/run, you just need to start it to use it:
+After the initial build/run, you just need to deploy it to use it:

-`docker start taurus`
+`docker stack deploy -c docker-compose.yml taurus`

+This stack-based deployment is production-ready.